 "I strongly believe in the work that is done by Mass Humanities and I am humbled and excited to serve the commonwealth of Massachusetts in this capacity," says Battle-Baptiste.

-Additionally, here are just a few of the Star Wars resources available at the UMass Amherst Libraries.
-Of course, if there's something you'd like that's not on this list, check out Discover Search and the Five College Catalog for Inter-Galactic Library Loan options.
+Additionally, here are just a few of the Star Wars resources available at the UMass Amherst Libraries, with more options available through Inter-Galactic Library Loan via Discover Search and the Five College Catalog.

 Our Ready Player One competition winner, Parker Louison, collected his award, a $599 value HTC Vive Head set.
 Parker's project is to develop simulations of various career paths and areas of study.
 This will help students 'test the water' with a variety of their interests, stretching their perspective on their own capabilities and helping them to thrive and be passionate about their future careers.

 To commemorate the lab's new virtual reality (VR) capabilities from HTC VIVE, the official partner of the new film, Ready Player One, UMass Amherst students were challenged to produce a short video describing their vision of how VR technology and its applications could enhance student life on campus.